Welcome to Alfaisal!

 7.2.1 Dress Code for Women

-- Students should wear head coverings while entering and exiting the building.
+- Female Students should wear head coverings while entering and exiting the building and in any mixing gender area.

 - Students have the option of wearing their Abayas in the classrooms if the instructor is female and on the female areas only.